 Tips for Buying and Wearing Jumpsuits:

-- Size up.
 Unless it’s a non-stretchy fitted style, you can usually go up a size without it affecting the line of the piece.
 This will reduce cling on the bum and give a bit more fabric in the bodice to be able to get on and off with ease.
-A dry cleaner can adjust hem and strap length for little money.
+A dry cleaner can adjust the hem and strap length for little money.

-- Seek stretch.
-Whether the whole jumpsuit is made of jersey or just a portion, stretch will make it easier to work with and be more forgiving to your figure.
+Whether the whole jumpsuit is made of jersey or just a portion, the stretch will make it easier to work with and be more forgiving to your figure.

-- Avoid VPL.
 I have yet to see a jumpsuit that doesn’t at least skim the rear.
 It’s easy to worry about lifting the bust and whittling the waist and forget about the back view.
-Seamless undergarments, thongs, and even bike short-style undergarments will give a smooth finish for the jumpsuit (I often wear my Skimmies under jumpsuits).
+Seamless undergarments, thongs, and even bike short-style undergarments will give a smooth finish to the jumpsuit (I've been known to wear Thigh Society under jumpsuits).

-- Reference your underwear drawer.
-Don’t buy a strapless jumpsuit if you don’t have a comfortable and flattering strapless bra (and they do exist).
+While jumpsuit shopping, don’t go strapless if you don’t have a comfortable and flattering strapless bra (and they do exist).
 Don’t try to cover up bra straps by wearing a tank or tee under a jumpsuit meant to wear on its own.
 Same with halters, spaghetti straps, cutouts, open backs, and the rest.
-That jumpsuit may look hella cute on the hanger, but without the right underpinnings you won’t get the right effect.
+That jumpsuit may look hella cute on the hanger, but without the right underpinnings, you won’t get the right effect.
 Don’t try to reinvent your lingerie drawer or redesign your figure, there’s another cute jumpsuit out there that’s perfect for you and your current wardrobe!

-- Consider your shoes.
 A wide-leg jumpsuit needs a substantial shoe – a wedge, caged sandal, or platform is a good choice to balance the width.
-In turn, a narrow leg or banded leg jumpsuit needs a more delicate shoe.
+In turn, a narrow-leg or banded-leg jumpsuit needs a more delicate shoe.
 Just as you do with a dress, factor in footwear.
-Don't think because you have a long leg you can get away with old flats or sandals; a shoe makes the man and the woman!
+Don't think because you have long legs you can get away with old flats or sandals; a shoe makes the man and the woman!